Portsmouth Street Tramways

 Portsmouth Street Tramways Company LIFU STeam Tram and crew

-A blow-up of the above photo showing the driver and conductor (possibly).
-Both men appear to be wearing informal attire, almost certainly self-purchased, with soft-topped caps, the entire ensemble devoid of badges or licences.
+An enlargement of the above photograph showing the driver and the conductor (possibly).
+Both men appear to be wearing informal attire, almost certainly self-purchased, with soft-topped caps, the entire ensemble devoid of insignia, including licence badges.